SiddharthTyagi119/MLFLOW/MLflow-Basic-Demo-main/README.md

 pipenv shell

-## Then set aws credentials
+## Then set AWS credentials
 aws configure

 #Finally
 mlflow server -h 0.0.0.0 --default-artifact-root s3://mlflow-test-23

-#open Public IPv4 DNS to the port 5000
+#open Public IPv4 DNS to port 5000

 #set uri in your local terminal and in your code